The Early Years Alliance offers advice on the sensitive issues of record keeping and confidentiality…

 ● Personal files, which are usually kept securely in the office.
 They contain confidential information, such as the registration form, contractual records and parental consent forms, as well as records regarding work undertaken with the family.
 Information regarding the setting’s concerns about a child are recorded and kept in here.
 It’s helpful to have a separate section in the file for this ongoing work.

-The Continuum of Need outlined in the Child Assessment Framework provides practitioners with a means of locating where a child is within the continuum and how to provide for their needs.
+The Continuum of Need outlined in the Local Safeguarding Partners Threshold Document provides educators and other practitioners with a means of locating where a child is within the continuum and how to provide for their needs.